 I had a chance to see some places in North Sikkim, from Gangtok to Dzongu and places in and around Rumtek and Ranka.
 In a one-liner: Sikkim is nature per se.

 The beautiful Teesta which originates from the Himalayan Glaciers and glacial lakes like the Mansoravar and Gurudongmar, runs along the winding road from NJP (New Jalpaiguri) to Sikkim, flowing between two hill ranges initially which are conjoined by the more-than-a-hundred-years-old Coronation Bridge (built by the British to join the Jalpaiguri and Darjeeling districts of West Bengal) and then as one moves north towards Sikkim, the river is found flowing southwards making its way through the gorges and ravines in the mountains.
 At some places it’s just breathtaking!
 A major tributary- Rangeet meets Teesta at a point near Kalimpong called Triveni.
 Both the Teesta and Rangeet are great sources of hydro-power for the States of Sikkim and West Bengal.
 On the way to Sikkim, one can even have a glimpse of the Teesta Low Dam Project (TLDP) under construction at Kalijhora, a few kilometres ahead from Sevoke in West Bengal.

-The route is mostly large enough for two way traffic, yet perilous at some parts like narrow turns; landslides zones during the monsoon and shooting stone sites.
+The route is mostly large enough for two way traffic, yet perilous at some parts with narrow turns, landslide zones during the monsoon and shooting stone sites.
 Such condition of the road and the unwieldy traffic at rush hours is bound to leave one wondering about the true state of development in West Bengal and Sikkim.

 Therefore, the only aspect to savour during the journey is the river Teesta and its wonders.
 A look at the road topped by some rash driving at such heights and all enthusiasm of journeying to Sikkim is lost!